ubsuny/data-analysis-final20/GPS/wiki.md

 $P_n(t) = \sum_j^n s(t_j) \Pi_{i \neq j}^{n - 1} \dfrac{t - t_i}{t_j - t_i}$

 where $P_n(t)$ represents the interpolating polynomial with $n$ reference points.
 So, for enough points, it should exactly approximate the raw data.
 However, this fails to represent the physical model, since a highly-accurate model would require many near $n$ points.
 This would produce a near $t^n$ polynomial, which becomes a problem because the highest that we can observe on this scale is likely jerk, $\mathcal O(t^3)$.
-So, although it may provide an accurate polynomial, it does not represent the physics of the system and doesn't tell us anything about physical constants such as $v_0$, $a$, etc.
+So, although it may provide an accurate polynomial, it does not represent the physics of the system and doesn't tell us anything about physical constants such as $v_0$, $a$, etc.   Least-squares can generalize higher order motion via the Vandermonde matrice anyway, as long as we know the system driving it.

 Further, I will not smooth the data by a Fourier transform because there is no periodicity to it.
 Because of that, cleansing would not be algorithmic in most cases; rather, it would be case-by-case looking for inconsistencies in that particular data.
 A better solution would be to follow the same path with the exact same initial conditions over and over again, then average the data.
 However, even that isn't feasible since the data produced by `phyphox` doesn't have consistent time-steps such that you could match-up entries easily.
 So, the average of $K$ trials is also ignored due to the structure of the data.
+Regardless, we can supplement missing data by repeating the experiment as described and just combining each set, assuming the initial conditions are nearly identical.

 As such, I opt to follow the least-squares path instead since the matrix is formed by the actual predicted equations of motion.
 Further, if we were to opt to use 3 points, the choice in them is arbitrary.
 In such a large set of data, the user has to choose which points to interpolate.
 This can't really be optimized without a rigorous algorithm that the motion doesn't necessary fit in all cases.
 Instead, least-squares makes that decision for you by producing the correct order for a physics polynomial while implementing all points.
+Now, we can move on to eliminating time dependence in our equations of motion.

+##### _Eliminating Time Dependence_

+In order to eliminate time dependence, i.e., treat $x(t)$ as $x(y, z)$, we can take advantage of the fact that the time domain, $t$, is constant between all three vector components $<x, y, z>$.
+As such, we can rearrange the equations such that

+*  $t(x) = \dfrac{x}{v_x}$
+* $t(y) = \dfrac{y}{v_y}$
+* $t(z) = \dfrac{z}{v_z}$

+We can then substitute these time equations into any of the other position equations such that

+* $x(y) = v_x t(y) = \dfrac{v_x}{v_y}y$
+* $y(x) = v_yt(x) = \dfrac{v_y}{v_x}x$
+* $z(x) = z(y) = v_zt(x) = v_zt(y) = \dfrac{v_z}{v_x}x = \dfrac{v_y}{v_y}y$

+Consider that we opt to totally eliminate $z$ from the equations because of the real possibility that elevation doesn't change.
+If that were the case, then quantities such as $x(z)$ would blow up to infinity when $v_z \to 0$, which is not reflective of the motion.
+Rather, it is safer to assume that $x$ and $y$ will always change due to the nature of the geographical coordinate system.
+See Appendix B for more.

+### Conclusion

+In the end, it seems that the big take-away is that motion overall more strongly correlates with its other vector components than it does time.
+Truly, this does make sense - time is a non-factor, i.e., time itself will not change with position, but linearly.
+However, position will correlate more strongly against itself because we're examining each individual component.
+So, hypothetically, our equations of motion are all dependent on each other.
+And we show that, by showing that the equations can be rewritten in terms of each other.
+Even further, something like $v_x$ can be considered in that $v = \sqrt{v_x^2 + v_y^2 + v_z^2}$, so it could be reduced more.

+However, much of the barrier in fitting the time data came with noise.
+This could perhaps be reduced via Fourier analysis, but there exists an assumption such that all data of the same procedure will have the same noise.
+This is a falsehood, so applying that generically is rather difficult.
+Instead, it's something that has to be tweaked with to fit the data specifically.

+Regardless,  the strict linearity of the position data is useful.
+It's useful because it tells us which velocities are dominant, by virtue of the least-squares constants being a proportion of the quantities.
+In this, we can tell which direction of motion is more influential.
+This linearity is also useful because, by eliminating time dependence, we can describe motion fairly accurately via other position alone.

+Surely, there are more things to be said about the data - however, I am unable to conclude those exact things, since the experiments themselves weren't exhaustive.
+Perhaps a further exploration of data could show more complicated physics, especially in acknowledging the time-dependent noise.

+### Discussion

+Overall, the feeling leaving this project is that I wish I had more time.
+I wish I had more time to thoroughly explore other types of motion, or applying this data in other physics such as energy or momentum.
+But it is what it is.
+Regardless, I think that this collectively satisfies all of the objectives, so in that I achieved the minimum.

+However, if I could improve one thing in the immediate it would be the data.
+It has a lot of statistical noise that even walking several trials could not fix.
+I think perhaps with $N > 100$ trials, or a more smooth walking path, the data would become more clean.
+Or maybe my phone just isn't the best design for this experiment.
+There are too many factors to be certain.

+It would also be neat to implement the WGS84 coordinate system such that the coordinate conversions more accurately map to the shape of the Earth.
+There is literature out there, but much of it is bickering such that I wasn't really sure what they were trying to convey.
+Who knew people could be that pretentious over something so niche?

+Ultimately, there's plenty to expand on.
+Surely, fitting the motion isn't the end of a project of this scope.
+Perhaps I'll return to this eventually, but for now I think the assignment is done and dusted.

 ### Appendix

 [A] Consider that the `phyphox` data is for the most part reliable.
 However, depending on the phone and its operating system, there are some exceptions such that the data faces issues.
 Namely, if the GPS experiment is started and it cannot ping the cellphone, then the first position will be the last known location.
 I personally haven't observed this elsewhere in the time domain, so the fix for this is easy enough.
 It does have standard deviation in the data such that you can reasonably adjust for mistakes, but it can't always be incorporated.
 Overall, I've seen only but a few issues with time and position being misreported, but nothing that should affect the experiment since the data is cherrypicked as is.

+[B] However true this is, my actual data reflects a change in the $z$, so I could have totally run with the functions being dependent on altitude.
+Despite this, I wanted to generalize as much as possible, since the standard deviation of the $z$ is rather large after all, such that the actual values could all be $0$ when examining $dz$.
+And also, the cases of others who may read this might not reflect mine.

 ### References